-of H-PMC Ltd., represented by Managing Director Niels Hentschel, Erlenkamp 8, 22087 Hamburg (hereinafter H-PMC), regarding the services of H-PMC.
+of H-PMC Ltd., represented by Managing Dorector Niels Hentschel, Bleichenstr.
+85 d, 31515 Wunstorf (hereinafter H-PMC), regarding the services of H-PMC.

 Any legal relationships between H-PMC and its customer (hereinafter C) are according to the following policy.
 The C’s general terms and conditions do not form part of the contract, unless previously agreed upon in writing.
 Following terms and conditions are always valid and services will be rendered without reservations even if H-PMC is aware of any deviant or contrary conditions presented by the C.

 (1) H-PMC will consult the C on a shipping, offshore or yacht construction project.
 Within the agenda of the project, H-PMC will render consultancy and support services (hereinafter consultancy services) according to and in coordination with the C’s instructions.